ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 ### New Functionality on Digital Input Pins

-The requirement is to handle an incoming PWM signal, and the idea for this largely comes from Greg Miller.
+The requirement is to handle an incoming **PWM Signal**, and the idea for this largely comes from Greg Miller.

-A PWM input signal could be used in conjunction with a solar installation (just one example) to indicate the amount of power that can be delivered to the Bear.
+A **PWM Input Signal** could be used in conjunction with a solar installation (just one example) to indicate the amount of power that can be delivered to the Bear.
 A duty cycle of (for example) 60% would mean that the Bear could turn on it's compressor and start Making Ice.